kang295/SVC-Key-Parts-Monitoring-Dashboard/README.md

 - **Minimum Stock Level Status (Safety Stock)**
   Implement minimum stock level Status for key parts.
 This will help assess if PICs are utilizing safety stock effectively and ensure that critical parts are not understocked during high-demand periods.

+- **Part Registration Date**
+  This provides insight into whether a low current turnover rate is due to its new part status or a recent surge in demand unlike the normal period.

 These additions could help executives better contextualize performance, improve inventory management, and make more informed decisions regarding procurement and replenishment strategies.